Combinatorial Contracts: Introduction

 \subsection{Paper Structure}

 We present our problem in Section~\ref{sec:model}.
 In Section~\ref{sec:insights} we present some useful insights on the structure of the problem.
 Our polynomial time algorithm for gross substitutes success probability functions is presented in Section~\ref{sec:gs}.
 In Section~\ref{sec:beyond} we study success probability functions beyond gross substitutes: in Section~\ref{sec:submodular} we provide negative results for submodular functions; in Section~\ref{sec:ptas} we present a FPTAS for general success probability functions; and in Section~\ref{sec:weakly-poly} we present a weakly poly-time algorithm for instances with poly-size critical sets.
 In Section~\ref{sec:linear-optimal}, we discuss the case of non-binary outcomes.
+Omitted proofs are deferred to the appendix.